 - Milk – You’ll use a half cup.

-- Orange Glaze (optional) – You’ll mix a couple of tablespoons of Orange Juice with Confectioner’s Sugar for drizzling over the warm muffins.
+- Orange Glaze (optional) – You’ll mix a couple of tablespoons of Orange Juice with Confectioner’s Sugar to drizzle over the warm muffins.

 Prepare Muffin Tins and Preheat Oven: Preheat the oven to 375 degrees.
 Spray muffin tins with baking spray or coat well with shortening or butter and flour, discarding any excess flour from tins after coating.